Zhao Zhen the Emperor Renzong of Song — A Benevolent Monarch and An Excellent Artist

 Regarding political issues, Emperor Renzong of Song was not very strong-willed either.

-He didn’t apply those reformative policies as he wished; however, Emperor Zhao Zhen brought his civilians almost half a century’s peace and prosperity.
+He didn’t apply those reformative policies as he wished; however, Emperor Zhao Zhen brought his civilians almost half a century of peace and prosperity.

 Part of Painting "Along the River During the Qingming Festival" (Qingming Shang He Tu), Genre Painting of the Capital City of the Song Dynasty, by Artist Zhang Zeduan (1085 — 1145) — Palace Museum

-As a powerful emperor of a strong kingdom, Zhao Zhen's benevolence was extraordinary and unique.
-His kind, respectable, and thoughtful behaviors were documented in historical records.
+As a powerful emperor of a formidable kingdom, Zhao Zhen's benevolence stood out as extraordinary and unparalleled.
+His kind, dignified, and considerate demeanor was meticulously recorded in historical annals.

 His imperial censors always surrounded him and gave him unpleasant suggestions or criticisms, sometimes their saliva even sprayed onto his face, but he always politely negotiated with or listened to them and never got angry.